 In short: if you want something soft and buttery on top, go for a crumble (hi, this recipe!).
 If you’re after extra crunch, try a crisp.

-Key Ingredients (and Why They Matter)
+Key Ingredients for my Peach Crumble Recipe (and Why They Matter)

 - Peaches: Juicy, sweet, and the heart of the dish.
 You can use fresh, frozen (thawed), or even canned (drained)—whatever you’ve got.